Comparisons25 Jul 2026 · 8 min read

 What Athletica does well

-- Built on real training science.
-The engine rests on physiology and evidence-based methodology (tied to HIIT Science and Paul Laursen), factoring in your fitness and fatigue over time.
+The training science is real.
+The engine builds on evidence-based methodology tied to HIIT Science and Paul Laursen, and weighs your form and fatigue over time.
+This isn't "AI" bolted onto a schedule template.

-- Conversational AI coach.
-Athletica has an AI coach that understands your training history and answers your questions with data — it helps you understand your training, not just follow a schedule.
+The AI coach understands your training history and answers your questions from your data.
+It genuinely helps you understand your training, which is rarer than it should be.

-- Broad multisport.
-Plans for running (5K–ultra), triathlon, cycling, duathlon, Hyrox and rowing — and it works as well for coaches as for self-coached athletes.
+The breadth is considerable: running from 5K to ultra, triathlon, cycling, duathlon, Hyrox and rowing.
+It works as well for coaches as for self-coached athletes.

-If you want a science-grounded, multisport platform with deep analysis and an AI that explains your training, Athletica is a very capable choice.
+If you want science, multisport and deep analysis, Athletica is a very capable choice.

-- Understanding over dialogue.
-The emphasis is on helping you understand your training.
-That's valuable, but it isn't the same as a coach that drives the plan forward in an ongoing dialogue with you.
+The weight is on helping you understand your training.
+That's valuable, but it's a different thing from a coach that holds the plan together for you.

 Athletica compared with Coach Fartlek

 Athletica is the sharper platform if you want science, multisport and deep analysis.
-Coach Fartlek is simpler and cheaper, and puts everything into one thing: a running coach you talk to that reaches out.
+Coach Fartlek is simpler and cheaper, and puts everything into one thing.

 Coach Fartlek as an alternative

-Coach Fartlek is built for runners who want the app to feel like a real coach: someone you talk to, that reaches out and remembers your history — not a platform you mainly analyze.
+Coach Fartlek is meant to feel like a real coach.
+Someone you talk to, who checks in and remembers what you've done, rather than a platform you analyse.

 Which should you choose?

 Already have a watch?
-You'll get going fast, whatever the brand — here's how to connect it.
+Setup takes a few minutes, whatever the brand.
+Here's how to connect it.

 Questions and answers